Pain and Running

 We’re all different and there’s incredible individual variability between people in how they experience pain and respond to it.
 As always, the proof is in the pudding, only you know when you feel confident and comfortable again, and able to do things without thinking too hard about them.

-CTH Healthcare is all about helping you get better, quicker, so that you can overcome pain and be independent of ongoing treatment.
+CTH Healthcare is all about helping you get better, quicker, so that you can overcome pain and injury, and be independent of ongoing treatment.
 If you have any questions on this article or would like to find out how treatment can help, get in touch using the form below.